 Credit Card Debt Relief

-Credit card debt settlement is a negotiation process where a creditor tries to convince a lender to accept a sum that is less than the full debt owed to satisfy as repayment.
+Credit card debt settlement is a negotiation process where a debtor tries to convince a lender to accept a sum that is less than the full debt owed to satisfy as repayment.
 This type of credit card debt relief can expunge between 50-80% of the total debt owed.
-Although it can be difficult to work out on your own and may not always be the best option for reducing your credit card debt.
+Although it can be difficult to work out on your own, credit card debt settlement can provide you with ample financial breathing room when the process is handled by experienced debt professionals.
+If you’re looking for experienced help with credit card debt, find the most effective way to pay off your credit cards.

 Credit card companies want to be paid back what is owed in full.
 Part of your arrangement when making use of a credit card is that you’ll pay back all the fees you’ve built up plus any interest that has accrued.
-Often bank card issuers recognize that getting payment for all the credit extended to a debtor is unrealistic and unlikely to happen.
-To recover the funds, they may chase you via a collections agency or get a legal representative, but often it isn’t worth the cost.
+Oftentimes, bank card issuers recognize that getting payment for all the credit extended to a debtor is unrealistic and unlikely to happen.
+To recover the funds, they may chase you via a collections agency or get a legal representative, but often it isn’t worth the cost, creating the opportunity to get relief through a credit card settlement.

 The majority of credit card debt is unsecured, which means that your creditors have nothing to collect on, no house to repossess or wages to garnish, when the debt goes unpaid.
-Financial institutions also understand that if you apply for personal bankruptcy, it’s very possible they may never see a single dime of the debt repaid.
-When confronted with the possibility of obtaining no repayment from you at all, your credit card company may want to work out a deal with you for less than the full amount.
-Due to economic uncertainty and the overwhelming number of people in debt, creditors are left with little choice but to negotiate debt settlement deals.
+Financial institutions also understand that if you apply for personal bankruptcy, it’s very possible they may never see a single dime of the credit card debt repaid.
+When confronted with the possibility of obtaining no repayment from you at all, your credit card company may want to work out a deal with you for less than the full amount as part of what’s called a credit card settlement.
+Due to economic uncertainty and the overwhelming number of people that need help with credit card debt, creditors are left with little choice but to negotiate credit card debt settlement deals.
 One way to negotiate these deals is through the utilization of a credit card debt relief program.

 Types of Credit Card Debt Relief

-There are a number of different methods for getting relief from credit card debt.
+There are a number of different relief programs designed to help with credit card debt management through tried-and-true credit card debt solutions.

 If you have access to a decent chunk of cash, such as from an inheritance, you can attempt to discuss a settlement for less than the full amount owed.
-Typically, the debt can be broken up into 3 segments.
+Typically, the credit card debt relief repayment can be broken up into 3 segments.

-If a loan provider forgives $900 worth of the principal amount of your debt, it must report that amount to the IRS.
-For example, a lump sum payment of $2,500 to work out a $4,500 credit card costs will likely mean that you’ll have to pay taxes on an additional $2,000 in earnings next year.
+If a loan provider forgives $900 worth of the principal amount of your credit card debt, it must report that amount to the IRS because it is greater than $600.
+For example, a lump sum payment of $2,500 to work out a $4,500 credit card debt will likely mean that you’ll have to pay taxes on an additional $2,000 in earnings next year.

-Forbearance programs offer a brief break from complete payments, not forgiveness of any debt.
+Forbearance programs offer a brief break from complete payments, not forgiveness of any credit card debt.
 A forbearance is for momentary economic issues when you know your finances and revenue will certainly return to regular quickly.
-Likewise, you will still pay every penny you obtained, and possibly a lot more.
+This type of program offers temporary help with credit card debt while get you back on your feet financially.
+Likewise, you will still pay back every penny you obtained, and possibly a lot more.

 Credit Card Debt Management Plan

 This form of credit card debt relief often requires that you pay the entire amount owed.
-The other downside is that while being enrolled in a debt management plan could have a small effect on your credit rating.
+The other downside is that being enrolled in a debt management plan could have a small effect on your credit rating.
 Shutting down credit card accounts is likely to cause at least some injury to your credit score.
+So, while this form of debt relief can directly help with credit card debt relief, it can be somewhat detrimental to your finances in other ways.

 Credit Card Debt Settlement Program

 With the option of credit card debt settlement, such as the services New Era Debt Solutions offers, you or your debt settlement company negotiates with the lender to agree upon a settlement.
-This settlement balance is often less than what is owed, to repay the debt.
+This settlement balance is often significantly less than the total credit card debt that is owed, but satisfies repayment of the debt.
 This form of relief from credit card debt is less harmful to your credit score than bankruptcy and can offer some immediate alleviation from financial pressure.

-The biggest risk with this form of debt relief is that deciding to end payments on your debts can potentially do considerable damage to your credit history but paying a percentage of what you owe is far better than paying absolutely nothing.
+The biggest risk with credit card settlement is that deciding to end payments on your debts can potentially do considerable damage to your credit history, but paying a percentage of what you owe is far better than paying absolutely nothing.

 How do you get credit card debt relief?
 For many, the answer is credit card debt settlement.
 But is that the best option for relieving credit card debt?
 It’s important to review all your options and make the best decision based on your financial reality.
 Finding the right credit card debt solution that matches the commitment you are able to make can lead to less stress and overall debt.

 - Debt consolidation loans that are not themselves tied to credit cards make sense for some.
 But typically, in order to get a decent interest rate, the loan would need to be secured.
-Low interest unsecured credit accounts do exist but are only offered to people without credit or income issues.
+Low-interest unsecured credit accounts do exist but are only offered to people without credit or income issues.
 Many people consider consolidation loans to be the worst way to get rid of credit card debts.
 Why?
-Because although the payments may be lower, the loan would be stretched over years and the eventual money paid for the original debt will be quite a lot higher.
+Because although the payments may be lower, the loan would be stretched over years and the eventual money paid for the original debt can be quite a lot higher when interest is factored in.

 - Every borrower knows that the last and worst option for eliminating credit card debt is filing for bankruptcy.
 The 2005 congressional alteration of the United States bankruptcy code makes this option even less appealing than it previously was.
 The Internal Revenue Service was heavily involved in the passage of this legislation, so you can be sure it isn’t meant to benefit the debtor.

-- Debt settlement may seem like Consumer Credit Counseling, but the differences between these two options are very significant.
-The companies that work on debt settlement work on behalf of the debtors and not on behalf of the credit card companies.
+- Debt settlement may seem like Consumer Credit Counseling, but the differences between these two options are very significant for relieving credit card debt.
+The companies that work on credit card debt settlement work on behalf of the debtors and not on behalf of the credit card companies.
 This makes professional credit card debt settlement rise to the top as the most viable option for persons who qualify.

 Upon reviewing your options, you may decide that a credit card debt relief program is best obtained through a professional debt settlement company.
-If you have over $10,000 in unsecured debt, we recommend that you contact us to speak to a debt relief specialist who can help determine if debt settlement is the best option for you.
+If you have over $10,000 in unsecured debt, we recommend that you speak with a debt relief specialist who can help determine if debt settlement is the best option for you.